 Dental treatment is not included in a standard medical insurance.
-If you need a dentist (tandarts) you should make an appointment first.
+If you need a dentist (in Dutch: 'tandarts') you should make an appointment first.
 After treatment the bill is usually sent to your address in the Netherlands.
 The cost of the consultation varies by type.
-Once again be sure to ask for a receipt if you pay in cash in order to receive compensation from your insurance.
+Once again be sure to ask for a receipt in order to receive compensation from your insurance.

-Bring along your passport or identity card, insurance papers, your address in The Hague, and enough cash to pay for the treatment.
+Bring along your passport or identity card, insurance papers and your address in The Hague